 You can also read the NICE guidelines about the recognition, referral, diagnosis and management of adults on the autism spectrum (PDF, 267kb).

-We offer Multidisciplinary assessment for ASD and provide recommendations for improvements.
 Dr Tareen has previously been involved in RASDN and in development of ASD services in Northern trust.
 He is ADOS and DISCO trained.
 Joan Murphy also works in Northern Trust ASD diagnostic service.